 Determining which Research Ethics Board (REB) to submit to: Dalhousie University has two Research Ethics Boards.
-The assignment of which Board will review a particular project is done according to the subject matter of the research.
+The assignment of the Board that will review a particular project is done according to the subject matter of the research.

 Health Sciences REB: reviews research dealing with medical, dental or health and mental health related topics and research involving human biological materials.